 Then I gently stop myself.

 Without judgment, I remember that this sacred space has nothing to do with me.
 This is about someone else.
-I bring my mind and awareness back to the room I’m in, to the person I’m with and the situation we are handling.
+I bring my mind and awareness back to the room I’m in, to the person I’m with, and to the situation we are handling.
 Together.

 Self-care is vital.